 An additional benefit to a robust online presence is the opportunity to accumulate email subscribers.
 As potential customers sign up on your website, you can send them newsletters, discounts, and coupons to encourage engagement with your plumbing business.

-You can cold email someone who hasn’t signed up with your website for truly desperate plumbers.
+For truly desperate plumbers, you can cold-email someone who hasn’t signed up with your website.
 However, you can’t use an email marketing platform since it would violate CAN-SPAM guidelines.
-You will have to email these people one by one and hope that someone responds.
+You will have to email these people individually and hope that someone responds.

 Influencer Marketing

-The last insane way to get a free plumber lead is to beg one of your social media friends to promote your business on their channel.
+The last insane way to get leads is to beg one of your social media friends to promote your business on their channel.
 Perhaps your family knows someone with a prominent Instagram or YouTube following.

 If they promote your plumbing service, it can spark an increase in branded searches and maybe even result in one or two leads for your business.